Joy-karthik/Secure-EIC/README.md

 }

-#Third Apperance--->Specific instance appear but this policy you might be get a error. so use 4th policy
+#Third Appearance --->Specific instance appears but in this policy, you might get an error. so use 4th policy

 {
     "Version": "2012-10-17",